Baptism

 What is baptism?

 Baptism allows the church to publicly welcome the person being baptised into God’s family.
 We believe that it is through being baptised that people are part of the worldwide church.
-We often talk about people becoming members of the church of Jesus Christ during a Baptism service.
-Baptism, we believe, is the sign of ‘dying’ to our old lives and ‘rising to new life in Christ’.
-We sprinkle water on the head of the person to be baptised symbolising the washing away of the old life.
+We often talk about people becoming 'members of the church' of Jesus Christ during a Baptism service, although for an infant their formal membership will only after they confirm their faith when older and able to make their own decisions.
+Baptism, we believe, is the sign and symbol of what we already know and the children will discover ... that they belong to God, they are loved by God, and no matter what the future holds they always will be.
+We sprinkle water on the head of the person to be baptised symbolising the Baptism of Jesus himself, and the possibility of being refreshed by God into a world of possiblity ... the possiblity of joy, love, peace, and yes, even pain ... but in the waters of Baptism we are refreshed and cleansed into a new being in God.

 If I am baptised, am I a member of the church then?